CTC Lothians and Borders

 Being a ride leader is enjoyable and rewarding.
 If you are a regular cyclist and a member of our group why not consider becoming a ride leader or speak to other ride leaders to get more information?
 We are always pleased to have new volunteers and there is no commitment to a set number of rides.
 If you can’t manage your set day, it is usually straightforward to swap with another leader.

-Cycling UK have a comprehensive handbook for ride leaders which can be downloaded here.
+Cycling UK have a comprehensive handbook for ride leaders and other useful resources available here.

 Information on how to lead a ride with CTC Lothians and Borders